BioBoost/mobile-apps-exam-builder-assignment-herex-2022/README.md

 # Mobile Apps - HerEx 2022 - Exam Builder

 Welcome to Exam Builder.
-This web application allows a teacher to manage multiple choice exam questions and even generate exams on the fly.
+This web application allows a teacher to manage multiple choice exam questions and even generate exams on the fly consisting of a random set of questions.
 The application consists of three mayor parts:

 * a database that stores the resources, in this case [lowdb](https://npm.io/package/lowdb) is used.
 * a backend express application that provides an API to consume